mcanovaspedreno/PBWebViewController/README.md

 ### Fork changes

-New property HTML so that you can load an offline web stored in a NSString or a file.
+New property offlineHTML so that you can load an offline web stored in a NSString or a file.
 URL property has priority if it is assigned.

 ### Subclassing Notes